-The entities that are responsible for performing a DSRIP project are called "Performing Provider Systems."
-Performing Provider Systems must meet all requirements described in the STCs, including the safety net definition described in STC 2 is section IX.
+The entities that are responsible for performing a DSRIP project are called "Performing Provider Systems" (PPS) Performing Provider Systems must meet all requirements described in the STCs, including the safety net definition (described in STC 2 in section VIII).
 This section provides more detail about the specific criteria that performing provider systems must meet in order to receive DSRIP funding and the process that the state will follow to assure that performing provider systems meet these standards.

 The state will determine the types of providers eligible to participate as a Performing Provider System, as described in paragraph (a) below.
 All providers are required to form coalitions of providers that participate in DSRIP as a single Performing Provider System, as described in paragraph (b) below.
-Coalitions must specify their outpatient beneficiary population based on the attribution model described in paragraph (c) below.
+Outpatient beneficiary populations will be assigned based on the attribution model described in paragraph (c) below.